ThatOneFBIAgent/Chromium/README.md

 - [X] Add signal handlers for when Railways shuts the bot down
 - this is mainly for housekeeping and immediately backing up the database
 - [ ] Make the code a bit more readable
+- [X] Make the logger more dynamic and actually colored

 ## License